libvips/libvips/_posts/2019-12-11-What's-new-in-8.9.md

 title: What's new in 8.9
 ---

-libvips 8.9 will be out RSN, so here's a quick overview of what's new.
+libvips 8.9 is now done, so here's a quick overview of what's new.
 Check the [ChangeLog](https://github.com/libvips/libvips/blob/master/ChangeLog) if you need more details.